mars-protocol/contracts/scripts/multisig/osmosis/README.md

 # Osmosis Multisig Overview

-The multisig on Osmosis is set to have 5 mutlisig holders with a threshold of 3, meaning that 3 signitures are needed for any transaction to pass.
+The multisig on Osmosis is set to have 5 multisig holders with a threshold of 3, meaning that 3 signitures are needed for any transaction to pass.

 ## Set up Osmosisd

 Osmosisd is the daemon for the osmosis blockchain.
 To install, following this documentation: https://docs.osmosis.zone/osmosis-core/osmosisd/

 ## Set up the multisig on your local network
-_Steps 2-4 must be completed by each multisig holder to properly set up their local keyring in their machine._
+_Steps 2-4 must be completed by ALL multisig holders to properly set up their local keyring in their machine._

 1. Generate the public keys of each of the 5 multisig holder's wallets.
-In order to generate a public key, the wallet must be active and have made at least one transaction on teh specified network to return a public key.
+In order to generate a public key, the wallet must be active and have made at least one transaction on the specified network to return a public key.

    For testnet, go to:

    ```https://lcd-test.osmosis.zone/cosmos/auth/v1beta1/accounts/INSERT_YOUR_WALLET_ADDRESS```